An inside look at income funds

 A few weeks ago I spent some time talking about income funds.
-This lead to a number of questions from readers searching for more information about the composition of these funds: Income trusts and Real Estate Investment Trusts (REITs).
+This leads to a number of questions from readers searching for more information about the composition of these funds: Income trusts and Real Estate Investment Trusts (REITs).

 I went to three experts to discuss Income Trusts and REITs: